ajsmedina/Alien-Entrepreneurs/README.md

 The machine that turns vegetables into hats.
 Work together to collect eggplants, create new hats, and raise enough money to rebuild your ship and get back home!

+# A One Man Band

 This project was fun because it required me to do play a variety of roles: programmer, level designer, artist, and more!
-It paid off since I love playing cooperative games with friends, and now I have my very own!
+It paid off since I love playing cooperative games with friends, and now I have my very own.

+Incorporatining Unity's built-in classes greatly helped with this project, and so did staying organized throughout the process.
+By commenting my code and making lists of what was done and what had to be done (which I did using Trello), I was able to manage my tasks and complete the levels I needed to finish the proof of concept.

 # Controls: